jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 In her report for The New Yorker, and later published in her 1963 book <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">Eichmann in Jerusalem: A Report on the Banality of Evil</a>, Arendt expressed how disturbed she was by Eichmann — but for reasons that might not be expected.

 Far from the monster she thought he’d be, Eichmann was instead a rather bland, “terrifyingly normal” bureaucrat.
+He carried out his murderous role with calm efficiency not due to an abhorrent, warped mindset, but because of “a curious, quite authentic inability to think.”

+His evil actions, Arendt noted,

+>could not be traced to any particularity of wickedness, pathology or ideological conviction in the doer, whose only personal distinction was a perhaps extraordinary shallowness.

-He carried out his murderous role with calm efficiency not due to an abhorrent, warped mindset, but because he’d absorbed the principles of the Nazi regime so unquestioningly — never considering their consequences from anyone’s perspective but his own — that his focus was simply to further his career within the regime and climb its ladders of power.
+Eichmann absorbed the principles of the Nazi regime so unquestioningly — never considering their consequences from anyone’s perspective but his own — that his focus was simply to further his career within the regime and climb its ladders of power.

+For Arendt, he embodied

-Eichmann embodied “the dilemma between the unspeakable horror of the deeds and the undeniable ludicrousness of the man who perpetrated them.”
+>the dilemma between the unspeakable horror of the deeds and the undeniable ludicrousness of the man who perpetrated them.

 His actions were defined not so much by thought, but by the _absence_ of thought — convincing Arendt of the “banality of evil.”

 ## The banality of evil: evil is not monstrous, it takes place under the guise of ‘normality’

 <span class="big-letter">T</span>he “banality of evil” is the idea that evil does not have the Satan-like, villainous appearance we might typically associate it with.

 Rather, evil is perpetuated when immoral principles become normalized over time by people who do not think about things from the standpoint of others.

 Evil becomes commonplace; it becomes the everyday.
 Ordinary people — going about their everyday lives — become complicit actors in systems that perpetuate evil.

 This idea is best understood within the context of how Arendt viewed our relationship to the world.
-We live and think not in isolation, Arendt argues, but in an interconnected web of social and cultural relations — a framework of shared languages, behaviors, and conventions that we are conditioned by every single day.
+We live and think not in isolation, but in an interconnected web of social and cultural relations — a framework of shared languages, behaviors, and conventions that we participate in every single day.

 This web of social and cultural relations is so all-encompassing in shaping our thought and behavior we are barely conscious of it.
 It only becomes noticeable when something or someone doesn’t conform to it.